matthieugomez/bytwoway/README.md

 ## Colorscheme

-You can use any palette in the package [colorscheme](https://github.com/matthieugomez/stata-colorscheme) using the option `palette`
+You can use any palette from the package [colorscheme](https://github.com/matthieugomez/stata-colorscheme) using the option `palette`

 ```
 bytwoway line wage grade, by(smsa race) palette(GnBu)